home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Open/Close/Raise/Lower

-Home Assistant configures covers with semantics that provide _raise_, _lower_, _open_, _close_ utterances for covers.
+Home Assistant configures covers with semantics that provide _"raise"_, _"lower"_, _"open"_, _"close"_ utterances for covers.
 In addition to semantics _"turn on"_ / _"turn off"_ utterances will also work.

 * _"Alexa, open the garage door."_
 * _"Alexa, close the curtain."_
 * _"Alexa, lower the shades."_
 * _"Alexa, raise the roof!"_

-The _raise_, _lower_, _open_, _close_ semantics are assigned based on the features supported by the cover.
-If the cover supports tilt functionality, _open/close_ semantics are assigned to the tilt functionality, and _raise/lower_ semantics are assigned to the position functionality.
+Semantics are assigned based on the features supported by the cover.
+If the cover supports tilt functionality, the semantics _"open"_ and _"close"_ are assigned to the tilt functionality, and the semantics _"raise"_ and _"lower"_ are assigned to the position functionality.

-If the cover does not support tilt, all semantics _raise_, _lower_, _open_, _close_ are assigned to the position functionality.
+If the cover does not support tilt, all semantics _"raise"_, _"lower"_, _"open"_, _"close"_ are assigned to the position functionality.

 #### Set Cover Position

-Covers that `SUPPORT_SET_POSITION` can be controlled using percentages.
+Covers that support a set position can be controlled using percentages.

 * _"Alexa, set the [entity name] position to thirty percent."_
 * _"Alexa, increase [entity name] position by ten percent."_